 HQ: Tucked away quietly in a private park in the Sussex countryside, this is the Cleaner Ocean Foundation's very modest base of operations.
 Small means low overheads, but thinking creatively requires only imagination and the ability to think outside the box.

-The Cleaner Ocean Foundation (COF) is a small organization dedicated to keeping the seven seas as healthy as it can reasonably be, by floating ideas and developing concepts designed to influence policy makers and prominent international players.
+The Cleaner Ocean Foundation (COF) is a small independent organization dedicated to keeping the seven seas as healthy as it can reasonably be, by floating ideas and developing concepts designed to influence policy makers and stimulate prominent international players.

-TO THIS: The concrete footings installed and level, so that joists could be fixed to the wall plates.
+TROUGH THIS: The concrete footings installed and level, so that joists could be fixed to the wall plates.
 Drainage was important in case of flooding if the sluice gate leaked on in case of accidents.

 TO THIS: The decking is fitted to the joists.
 Then we needed a roof.
 You can see the SeaVax in the background, with temporary polythene sheeting that is all keeping the elements out at this stage.
 Now there is laminated glass and a roof over the decking.

 TO THIS WATER BASIN - The test tank and plumbing expert, (resting on his laurels).
-Water from this basin is pumped into the underground holding tank, seen below. by this means we can service the testing equipment and set up new experiments quickly.
+Water from this basin is pumped into the underground holding tank, seen below.
+By this means we can service the testing equipment and set up new experiments quickly.

 UNDERGROUND - Water storage tank for transfers to and from the water basin seen above.
 This means we recycle water, each time passing through a filter via pumps.

 LIGHTING - The compact unit re-circulates water using vanes that are put into the tank for drag and wave tests.
 The tank can be emptied and refilled in forty minutes.
 Twenty minutes for each transfer to and from the underground holding tank.
 This unit is ideal for low cost conceptualization, before detailed CFD, or other development.